How do I get Disney+ on my smart TV? How to download and set up the app - TheNewsTrace

 How do I download the Disney+ app on a Philips Smart TV?

-As most Philips TVs use Android software program, you’ll want to download the Disney+ app through the App Retailer.
+As most Philips TVs use Android software program, you’ll want to download the Disney+ app by way of the App Retailer.
 It’s simply carried out.

 - Signal up to Disney+